influxdata/docs-v2/content/influxdb/v2.2/reference/api/influxdb-1x/dbrp.md

 - If no mapped bucket exists, InfluxDB returns an error.
 See how to [Map unmapped buckets](/influxdb/v2.2/query-data/influxql/#map-unmapped-buckets).

 _For more information on the DBRP mapping API, see the [`/api/v2/dbrps` endpoint documentation](/influxdb/v2.2/api/#tag/DBRPs)._

+{{% note %}}
+#### A DBRP combination can only be mapped to a single bucket
+Each unique DBRP combination can only be mapped to a single bucket.
+If you map a DBRP combination that is already mapped to another bucket, it will overwrite the existing DBRP mapping.
+{{% /note %}}